Updated May 4, 2019.

 There is an alarming trend I’m seeing in the needlepoint world.
-Far too many companies, both large and small, are playing fast & loose with images they cannot reproduce and sell.
+Far too many companies, both large and small, are playing fast and loose with images they cannot reproduce and sell.

-I was discussing the difference between licensing & copyright with a friend over the weekend.
+I was discussing the difference between licensing and copyright with a friend last week.
 I suspect that some of the problem comes from ignorance between the two things.
 While people can have interesting discussions about intellectual property and its validity, the fact of the matter is that in selling these items, you do us all and the needlepoint world a great disservice.

 Copyright has been more clearly defined over the years but it is still a right given by the creator to someone else to make copies of the work.
 It can be limited in different ways and it has a clear ending date.
 In the US it is the lifetime of the author plus 70 years, I think.
 It can only be renewed a limited number of times.